For a Bike Ride that’s Magic, Pedal in a National Wildlife Refuge

 Other highlights: Naturalists lead bike tours through the refuge four times a week, starting at 10 a.m., in January, February and March.
 Bikes are available for rent.
 Spur trails offer walking breaks.
 Environmentally friendly paving on refuge trails helps prevent erosion and runoff; it makes the ride a little bumpier.

 Waccamaw National Wildlife Refuge, SC

-Bike route: New, yet unnamed single-track mountain bike trail (1 mi) plus mixed-use trails (3 mi)
+Bike route: Single-track mountain bike trail (1 mi) plus mixed-use trails (3 mi)